Artist Fatema Josh - A personal story

 My journey in the United States began in 2002 in Rochester NY, where I started my family in a land foreign to me.
 It was thousands of miles away from my hometown, Klang Malaysia where I was born and grew up.
 My husband’s work brought us here and we lived remote for seven years.
 Although beautiful, it had harsh winters and most of our time would be spent indoors, except for the two summer months that came by during the year.
 His travel oriented job and my solitude ignited the artist within me that had diminished after graduating from Art & Design school with my major in Graphic Design.
 Illustrations were than a mere subject but I started using my experience and former education to bring back some joy and creativity.
 I purchased some basic art supplies from our nearest and only art store and started expressing myself.
 It was as if I found a friend through my canvas, with whom I could speak and the other would always listen.
 It was a joy resonating with my thoughts and emotional state while expressing my heart and mind on an empty canvas.
 This eventually carved my path in pursuing my creative voice through visual arts.

-As a professional artist practicing in Houston for eight years now, my works have been acquired worldwide and commissions done for various clients, locally and internationally.
+As a professional artist practicing in Houston for 10 years now, my works have been acquired worldwide and commissions done for various clients, locally and internationally.
 I work with client specifications and budget and provide affordable payment solutions.
 I've also illustrated children's books and contributed to voluntary work in the community.

 I have frequently participated in group gallery shows in the Houston and Galveston area and have been curated into Juried competitions.
 Much recently, I was invited to spot in a commercial campaign empowering woman on National television by the Texas Woman's Hospital in 2018, in Houston.